ssuryanshh/HospitaListic/README.md

-# Hospitalistic
+# HospitaListic

-Hospitalistic is a comprehensive hospital management website that consists of both frontend and backend components.
+HospitaListic is a comprehensive hospital management website that consists of both frontend and backend components.
 This repository includes all the code for both parts of the project.

 ## Table of Contents